-Internal Audit in compliance with the obligations indicated in the Banking Regulations (Circular Única de Bancos or CUB), conducts on an annual basis a Comprehensive Risk Management Audit in accordance with the legal provisions applicable to the matter, which is sent to the Commission.
+Internal Audit in compliance with the obligations indicated in the Banking Regulations (Circular Única de Bancos or CUB for its acronym in Spanish), conducts on an annual basis a Comprehensive Risk Management Audit in accordance with the legal provisions applicable to the matter, which is sent to the Commission.
 The recommendations in each of the audits are periodically monitored by the Audit Committee delegated by the Board of Directors.